This guide is for developer (“PANDA” or “SNAKE”) consoles only!

 Custom Firmware (“CFW”) enables you to use more advanced hacks that userland homebrew can’t easily do.
 For instance, signature patches let you install unsigned titles that appear right on your HOME Menu.

-CFW can be easily set up on any console and version
+CFW can be easily set up on any dev console version

 What does this guide install?

-This guide has the end goal of taking a completely unmodified 3DS from stock firmware to arm9loaderhax powered Custom Firmware.
+This guide has the end goal of taking a completely unmodified 3DS from stock firmware to boot9strap powered Custom Firmware.
+On some versions, it utilizes homebrew as a stepping off point, but Custom Firmware is still the goal.

-Arm9loaderhax is the newest and best method of launching Custom Firmware that gives us nearly full control of the system only milliseconds into boot, which is similar to the effect of BootMii for the Wii.
+boot9strap is the newest and best method of launching Custom Firmware that gives us nearly full control of the system only milliseconds into boot, which is similar to the effect of BootMii for the Wii.
+It gives us even earlier control than arm9loaderhax did, and, unlike standard sighax, boot9strap uses an NDMA overwrite exploit in order to gain Boot9 code execution.
+This means that any console running boot9strap is capable of dumping the console unique OTP (

-The benefits of arm9loaderhax over other Custom Firmware launch methods are numerous, and as such it is recommended to use this guide over any other that relies on outdated software (such as menuhax or rxTools).
+The benefits of boot9strap over other Custom Firmware launch methods are numerous, and as such it is recommended to use this guide over any other that relies on outdated software (such as menuhax + rxTools, arm9loaderhax, or even normal sighax).

 What do I need to know before starting?